h12w/exetl/README.md

 ### Code layout

 ```
-msa/ all domain types and constants that are needed by interactions between its sub-packages
+exetl/ all domain types and constants that are needed by interactions between its sub-packages
     cmd/ contain all main packages of services or cli
         storage/ storage service
         ingester/ ingester service
         storage-cli/  a cli tool for storage service
         ingester-cli/ a cli tool for ingester service
-    db/memdb an in-memory implementation of msa.DB interface
+    db/memdb an in-memory implementation of exetl.DB interface
     proto/ gRPC generated code and utility functions
     service/ contain logic of all services
         storage/ storage service logic